 The City of Ann Arbor is always looking for new election inspectors to work at the polling places on Election Days.
 Appointments are made each election for election inspectors and chairpersons.
-Election Inspectors must commit to working on Election Day from 6:00 a.m. until approximately 9:30 p.m. and attend a mandatory certification class.
-Wages start at $9.00 per hour.
-For more information, email the City Election Inspector Recruiter at Recruiters@A2gov.org.
+Election Inspectors must commit to working on Election Day from 6 a.m. until approximately 10:00 p.m. and attend a mandatory certification class.
+Wages start at $11.00 per hour.
+For more information, email the city election Inspector recruiter at Recruiters@a2gov.org.

-To apply now, complete the attached form and mail or hand-deliver it to the City Clerk's Office.
+To apply now, complete the election inspector application form (PDF) and mail or hand deliver it to the City Clerk's Office.

-If you have previously worked a City of Ann Arbor election as an election inspector or chairperson, please email us at Recruiters@A2gov.org
+If you have previously worked a City of Ann Arbor election as an election inspector or chairperson, there is no need to reapply, please email us at Recruiters@a2gov.org to sign up again!

 Election Inspector Training Materials